Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Training Tips

-Use your race pace data to see if you think that pace is reasonable for 13.1 miles.
-To safely test out and try on your race pace, run a half-mile of your long run at this pace and see how it feels.
-Then slow right back down, there’s no need to run at that pace at this time in your training.
+Test out your race pace to see if it feels reasonable for 13.1 miles.
+Run a half-mile of your long run at this pace and see how it feels.
+Then, slow right back down; there’s no need to run at that pace at this time in your training.

 Week 9